 MAF and MAP Sensors

 A (MAF) mass air flow sensor measures the volume of air passing through the air tube.
 There are several types found on vehicles today.
-These include the cold wire, hot wire, Karmen Vortex, and the vane type MAF sensors.
+These include cold, hot, Karmen Vortex, and vane-type MAF sensors.

 The vane type MAF sensor uses a paddle or door that moves as air rushes by.
 This sensor utilizes a potentiometer (variable resistor) to send a variable or changing voltage signal to the PCM in proportion to air volume.